Canon 1D vs Leica Q Typ 116

 Review summary: Canon 1D vs Leica Q Typ 116

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 1D and the Leica Q Typ 116?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon 1D better than the Leica Q Typ 116 or vice versa?
+The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.